History of Coffee

-Coffee first made its appearance in Europe during the 14th century when traders from the Silk Road introduced it to the wealthy aristocrats of Venice.
+Coffee first made its appearance in Europe during the 14th century when traders from the Silk Road introduced it to Venice’s wealthy aristocrats.

 Originally thought to be a sinful drink of the heathens, Italian coffee was eventually christened by Pope Clement VIII, who made Italian espresso acceptable for the mainstream after becoming intrigued by its unique aroma and flavour.